 (7) The CEO must give a copy of any proposal provided to the Court under this section to the other parties.

+[Section 143 amended by No. 49 of 2010 s.
+35.]

 144. Court to consider proposal

 (1) Before making a protection order in respect of a child or extending a protection order (supervision) or protection order (time-limited) in respect of a child the Court must first consider any proposal for the child provided under section 143.